AMD affects the middle part of your vision, not the edges (peripheral vision).

 - your eye is red and painful

-These aren't symptoms of AMD but can be signs of other eye problems that need to be treated immediately.
+These symptoms can be signs of other eye problems that need to be treated straight away.